gofynd/asyncio-requests/README.md

       <td>
         <ul>
           <li>request_type - Str.
 Required.
 GET/PUT/POST/PATCH/DELETE/OPTIONS</li>
           <li>timeout -      Int.
 Optional.
 Default HTTP timeout is 15 seconds.
-Can be overriden if specified.</li>
+Can be overridden if specified.</li>
           <li>certificate -  Tuple(str, str)  Optional.
 Used for SSL certificates and expected in the format Tuple('certificate path', 'certificate key path')</li>
           <li>verify_ssl -   Boolean.
 Optional.
 SSL is enabled by default</li>
           <li>cookies -      Str.
 Optional</li>
           <li>headers -      Dict.
 Required</li>
-          <li>trace_config - List[tracer_function] Optional. request tracer object if want use request tracer default tracer is aiohttp.TraceConfig() - Optional</li>
+          <li>trace_config - List[tracer_callable_object] Optional. default tracer is aiohttp.TraceConfig() - Optional</li>
           <li>
             http_file_config: Dict use this only if you want to send file in request.
 If you use this config then only file will be sent in request - Optional
             <ul>
               <li>local_filepath: machine file path for file to be sent in request</li>
               <li>file_key: The key in which the file data is to be sent</li>
             </ul>
-          </li>serialization: serializer function address.
+          </li>serialization: serializer callable object.
 Optional.
 If you want to use any json serializer then you can pass here default is ujson.dumps.</li>
           <li>circuit_breaker_config - Dict - Optional
             <ul>
               <li>maximum_failures - Int.
 Optional. maximum failures you want to allow for request default is 5</li>